 KM: Now since you say this, is this the reason why you think companies are having a hard time trying to embrace digital transformation?

 DB: Amancio, do you have some case studies that come to mind when you talk about companies which have overcome this sort of challenge?
-How they identify the, as you say, the customer needs and how they are able to transform and deliver something.
+How they identify, as you say, the customer needs and how they are able to transform and deliver something?

 AB: So, not case studies in the scientific sense.
-I mean, I've just personal experiences.
+I mean, I just have personal experiences.
 One was at Swisscom.
-So, telecommunications in Switzerland, and there, it was a journey.
-It took years to really start from having a platform, creating APIs, but in the end nobody really consumed.
-And then they really changed the organization, like the Spotify approach, where you have really squads that are focused on business value.
+So, [it’s a] telecommunications [company] in Switzerland, and there, it was a journey.
+It took years to really start from having a platform, creating APIs, but in the end, nobody really consumed it.
+And then they really changed the organisation, like the Spotify approach, where you have squads that are focused on business value.
 They can decide by themselves what they are doing, how to create business value by themselves.
 And that was a journey.

-And then with this kind of change of the organizations, the API platform became valuable.
-So they create the API products that really came out set in from the customers, from the market, and they create those API products to really create new revenue streams for the organization.
+And then with this kind of change of the organisation, the API platform became valuable.
+So, they create the API products that really came out, set in from the customers, from the market, and they create those API products to create new revenue streams for the organisation.

 AB: Yes.
 And also, I mean the things that happened there was how difficult it really is to change the mindset of the people.
-So, these teams that came out of the IT department and everybody told us, “Okay, you are here to reduce costs.
+So, these teams came out of the IT department and everybody told us, “Okay, you are here to reduce costs.
 That's your role, and you are not supposed to talk with customers.”
-So you need to change the organization.
-That way the right people can really go to the customers.
-The set up is kind of learning from the customers and also measuring the behavior of the customers, how they consume the products, such that they have a really kind of a learning cycle.
-And that's also something that is usually interesting, this kind of monitoring and analysis to really learn and experiment.
+So, you need to change the organisation.
+That way, the right people can really go to the customers.
+The set up is kind of like learning from the customers and also measuring the behavior of the customers, how they consume the products, such that they have a really kind of a learning cycle.
+And that's also something that is usually interesting, this kind of monitoring and analysis, to really learn and experiment.

 DB: I understand.

-DB: Increasing productivity, we're talking about in office spaces so, well, I guess that comes down to your process automation and giving the employees access to data.
-So that's why I said one of the main frustrations of employees is when they need to request access to data through different data silos, that, you know, they're doing manual business processes that could otherwise be automated.
+DB: Increasing productivity.
+We're talking about in office spaces so I guess that comes down to your process automation and giving the employees access to data.
+So, that's why I said one of the main frustrations of employees is when they need to request access to data through different data silos, that they're doing manual business processes that could otherwise be automated.
 And so, these are the system automation and system integration type processes that can be done through technology.
 It's that foundation layer I was talking about, which can be done before creating your digital products and services.
 It's the base productivity and system integration type level.

 AB: I see it as a catalyst.
-So it's really like the caterpillar going into the cocoon, trying to reinvent themselves because the things that worked until now, or until right before the pandemic, they have stopped working.
-So either, yeah, let's say it's a catalyst of either doom or success.
-So either you figure it out where you want to go, or you don't, so you die in the cocoon or you become a butterfly.
-So it's clearly a catalyst and what was the first part of the question?
+So, it's really like the caterpillar going into a cocoon, trying to reinvent themselves because the things that worked until now or until right before the pandemic have stopped working.
+Let's say it's a catalyst of either doom or success.
+So, either you figure out where you want to go or you don't.
+You die in the cocoon or you become a butterfly.
+So, it's clearly a catalyst.
+What was the first part of the question?

-KM: So how does that, since now we've established that it is a catalyst, how can it create new business opportunities for companies?
+KM: Since now we've established that it is a catalyst, how can it create new business opportunities for companies?

-KM: So we're moving now to a post pandemic world.
-Hopefully soon we're moving to a post pandemic world and more and more business too, will continue to adapt to Digital transformation.
+KM: So, we're moving now to a post pandemic world.
+Hopefully soon, we're moving to a post pandemic world and more and more businesses too, will continue to adapt to digital transformation.
 And they might have seen the benefits already of this when they see case studies or samples from other companies, looking at them, working from home or doing a hybrid type of workplace.
-David you're running a business.
+David, you're running a business.
 What challenges do you think businesses who haven't adapted yet to digital transformation will have to face in the future?

-You know, there's all these things which this new paradigm has brought to the fore, but it was already a process which people were approaching before.
-And, the process of creating new digital products or services out of existing systems and processes or data was already on the minds or directives of boards of directors or CEOs previously.
-It's perhaps just accelerated the process of perhaps particularly the collaboration for remote working, but it's accelerated this whole process of, okay, well, if we're going to have people which are less mobile, because they're, you know, in lockdown, how can we deliver digital products?
+You know, there's all these things which this new paradigm has brought to the fore.
+But it was already a process which people were approaching before.
+And the process of creating new digital products or services out of existing systems and processes or data was already on the minds or directives of boards of directors or CEOs previously.
+But it's accelerated this whole process of, “Okay, well, if we're going to have people who are less mobile because they're in lockdown, how can we deliver digital products?”

-So they don't have to physically come to us.
-And so it's, it's just brought all these things accelerated in terms of the process, which I think Amancio has made some really important points about in terms of collaboration and understanding of the marketplace.
+So, they don't have to physically come to us.
+And so, it's just brought all these things forward, accelerated in terms of the process, which I think Amancio has made some really important points about in terms of collaboration and understanding of the marketplace.

-It's not immediately obvious to many organizations about what they should be delivering, you know, so it's easy to say, business process automation or, or system integration.
-Like you say, they're mostly technology, solvable problems, get good engineers, good products like Martini.
-Then you can solve these problems, the digital transformation of what our business should look like in the 21st century.
+It's not immediately obvious to many organisations about what they should be delivering, you know?
+So it's easy to say, “business process automation” or “system integration.”
+Like you say, they're mostly technology.
+Solvable problems.
+Get good engineers, good products like Martini.
+Then you can solve these problems.
+The digital transformation of what our business should look like in the 21st century?
 That's probably a more difficult question to answer.

 And that's what I think Amancio was saying to us.
-You know, you really need to talk to your customers, understand what they need and understand how you can do with more value now, but also understanding that their business is transitioning as well.
-So how can you facilitate, or, you know part of their digital transformation and be part of that?
-So you can take this journey together.
-Yeah.
+You know, you really need to talk to your customers, understanding what they need and understanding how you can do it with more value now, but also understanding that their business is transitioning as well.
+So, how can you facilitate part of their digital transformation and be part of that so you can take this journey together?

-KM: Amancio I see you have some thoughts on your mind while David was talking.
+KM: Amancio, I see you had some thoughts on your mind while David was talking.
 Do you mind sharing them with us?

 AB: I had a lot of thoughts.
-But yeah, I mean, yeah, David's absolutely right.
-I mean, I think that's really one thing to take away for organization at all.
-I mean, projects are good, you know, we're all to where the goal or the wealth doesn't move forward, doesn't change.
-But now when you provide products or services to other companies or people, I mean, their businesses are changing.
+But yeah, I mean David's absolutely right.
+I mean, I think that's really one thing to take away for the organisation.
+I mean, projects are good, you know?
+We were all where the world doesn't move forward, doesn't change.
+But now when you provide products or services to other companies or people, their businesses are changing.

-Their needs are changing and you need to somewhere have this kind of data driven decision making with an enterprise and that's to really understand what is actually going on and, talk with customers, being able to talk the costs down from them, how to provide, or also transform the way, how you provide things and also what problems you're actually solving.
-I think that's really the new mindset that should have been the organization going away from the code checks that they have really a kind of static target to think more continuously like continuously adapting what you are doing and that being able to, to deliver it.
+Their needs are changing and you need to have this data driven decision making with an enterprise and that's to really understand what is actually going on.
+And talking with customers, being able to talk the costs down to them, how to transform the way you provide things and also what problems you're actually solving.
+I think that's really the new mindset that should have been in the organisation: going away from the code checks, having a kind of static target to thinking more continuously, continuously adapting what you are doing and being able to deliver it.

 KM: All right.
 David, do you have any advice for companies?
 I know some of our listeners would be CEOs or managers or operational managers of their own companies.
 How would you advise them to get started on digital transformation?